calebkirkland/Hover/README.md

 # Hover

-Hover is a Chrome extension that provides AI-generated summaries of YouTube videos when you press CTRL + Shift and hover over a video thumbnail.
+Hover is a Chrome extension that provides AI-generated summaries of YouTube videos when you hover over a video thumbnail and press CTRL + Shift.

 ## Features

 - AI-generated summaries of YouTube videos
-- Activated by CTRL + Shift + Mouse Hover
+- Activated by Mouse Hover + CTRL + Shift
 - Minimal impact on browsing performance
 - Powered by Bart-Large-CNN summarization model from Meta/Facebook